mikechambers/digest/README.md

 Specifically, it:

 * Creates a local archive of the weekly edition
-* Fonts an layout optimized for reading
+* Provides an optimized reading experience
 * Easy navigation between sections and articles
 * Ability to read offline
-* Ability to easy jump to article on Economist website
+* Ability to easy jump to articles on Economist website
-* Read in browser without losing place due to browser unloading from memory
-* Generate Podcast XML file for weekly edition, to allow listening to edition in podcast app, which among other things allows you to sync entire audio edition offline
+* Ability to listen to edition as a podcast, online or off

 The project was built to work around performance issues and limitation of the Economist website and mobile application.